KeePass Review 2024: Is It a Good Password Manager?

 KeePass is also VERY difficult to use.
 It doesn’t auto-save passwords, and auto-filling is really clunky and unreliable.
 The top password managers like 1Password make auto-saving and auto-filling super user-friendly — it’s the main reason most people use a password manager in the first place.

 Overall, I think there’s little reason to use KeePass when there are so many better password managers available.
-If you’re an advanced user, and having an open-source or free password manager is more important to you than usability or a range of features, then KeePass is a decent, secure option.
+If you’re an advanced user, and having an open-source or free password manager is more important to you than usability or features, then KeePass is a decent, secure option, but personally, I’d just go with Bitwarden instead.
 For everyone else, I suggest using one of the best password managers on the market — they’re easier to use and offer far superior overall security.

 🔐 Encryption 256-bit AES